 You will extract hashes from this file by using

-Then you can see hashes and password (if the
+Then you can see hashes and passwords (if the

 The active directory includes several services that run on Windows servers, it includes user groups, applications, printers, and other resources.

-Active directory penetration testing is required for any organization, nowaday APT groups actively targeting Active Directories using different techniques.
+Active directory penetration testing is required for any organization, nowadays APT groups actively target Active Directories using different techniques.